algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 ## Requirements

-The two most important points for our customers are its ecological impact and its electricity consumption.
-To answer his needs we can develop some feature.
-He ask for remote control too.
+The most important points for our customers are its ecological impact, its electricity consumption and a remote controlits electricity consumption.
+To answer his needs we can develop some features.
-To reduce his electricity consumption :

 - Turn on the light
 - Turn off the light
 - In accord to the electricity price, turn off or reduce the light
 - Reduce the light intensity
+- Increase the light intensity
 - Know the led status and control it remotly
 - turn off the light in accord with the law
-- Send a notif when a led is down (out of scope)
+- Send a notif when a led is down <!-- (out of scope) -->
-- Programable light wich light up on various hours (out of scope)
+- Programable light wich light up on various hours <!-- (out of scope) -->

 <a name="risk"/></a>